-The Orbit is the UK’s tallest structure and was built for the Olympics, but originally the only way up or down from the viewing platform at the top was the lift or the stairs.
+The Orbit tower is the UK’s tallest structure and was built for the Olympics, but originally the only way up or down from the viewing platform at the top was the lift or the stairs.
 In 2016 a long, winding silver tube was added to the sculpture, ready for visitors to launch themselves down for a significantly faster route to the bottom.

-Getting to the Orbit Slide
+How to get to the Orbit Slide

 The Orbit is near the Westfield entrance to the Queen Elizabeth Olympic Park, site of the London 2012 Olympics.
 Getting to Stratford station is an easy journey from central London on the Tube.
 From there, walk through the Westfield shopping centre, following the signs for the Park and Olympic Stadium.
 You can’t miss the Orbit – it’s the enormous red, swirly structure near the main stadium.

-Getting your tickets for the Orbit Slide
+How to buy tickets for the Orbit Slide

 You’ll need to book tickets well in advance to ride the ArcelorMittal Orbit Slide – at least a week before your visit and earlier if you want to ride at popular times, especially at weekends.
 Tickets are sold in half-hour blocks and you won’t be allowed in except at the time you’ve booked.